BondedMagnetSource

 Compression and injection do not share one bonded-neo ceiling

-Arnold’s current public injection examples top out at 9.4 MGOe, but MQI’s current Bonded Neo Powder portfolio still lists calculated compression-magnet properties up to 17.3 MGOe.
+Arnold’s current public injection examples top out at 9.4 MGOe, and MQI’s current Bonded Neo Powder portfolio lists calculated compression-magnet properties up to 17.3 MGOe.
+A 2020 ORNL/OSTI peer-reviewed compression study also reported 120.96 kJ/m3 (~15.2 MGOe) at 95 wt% NdFeB-PC, which supports the higher-ceiling potential of compression routes.
 If injection looks weak, the next question may be compression-bonded neo, not an automatic exit from bonded magnets.

 A lower-energy material can still win at motor level